 The people who call Whitefish home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Whitefish residents report their race to be White, followed by Native American.
-Important ancestries of people in Whitefish include German, English, Irish, Norwegian, and Dutch.
+Important ancestries of people in Whitefish include German, English, Irish, Norwegian, and Polish.

 The most common language spoken in Whitefish is English.
-Other important languages spoken here include Italian and Greek.
+Other important languages spoken here include Polish and Italian.